-Emergency clinicians must be aware of the current diagnostic and therapeutic recommendations for influenza and the available resources to guide management.
-This comprehensive review outlines the classification of influenza viruses, influenza pathophysiology, the identification of high-risk patients, and the importance of vaccination.
+Emergency clinicians must be aware of current diagnostic and therapeutic recommendations for influenza and the resources available to guide management.
+This comprehensive review outlines the classification of these viruses, their pathophysiology, the identification of high-risk patients, and the importance of influenza vaccination.
 Seasonal variations of influenza are discussed, as well as the rationale for limiting testing during periods of high prevalence.
 Differences between strains of influenza are discussed, as well as the challenges in achieving optimal vaccine effectiveness.
 Recommendations for use of the currently available oral, intranasal, and intravenous antiviral treatments are provided, as well as utilizing shared decision-making with patients regarding risks and benefits of treatment.

 During the 1918–1919 influenza pandemic, approximately one-third of the world’s population was infected and approximately 50 million people died.1 At that time, influenza pandemics were not new occurrences, but their mortality and morbidity had not been well documented and the causative organisms had not been identified.
 Fifty years later, it was estimated that the 1968 “Hong Kong” influenza pandemic (H3N2) caused between 1 and 4 million deaths worldwide.
 Despite advances in diagnostic and treatment strategies, mortality from influenza continues to increase, with over 30,000 deaths annually in the United States, partly related to the aging of the population.2 With globalization, the need to contain regional influenza outbreaks has assumed more urgency to prevent an emerging pandemic.
 The emergency department (ED) plays a key role in disease outbreaks, since containment of a potential epidemic relies on early and rapid identification, treatment, and—in some cases—prophylaxis.